Base Station Details

 The default view and the summary of a Base Station can be seen by clicking the Summary button.

 The left pane shows various Base Station details including times for last packet and contact, system uptime, GPS data, etc.

-The upper right pane contains numerous charts of important statistics.
+The upper right pane contains numerous charts of important statistics used to help diagnose the status of the Base Station.
 These include:

 |Devices||Displays historical counts of the devices heard by the Base Station.|

 |Received Transactions||Displays the number of successfully received transactions from the Base Station|